Introduction to Arduino Boards

 It has a lot of other microcontrollers available for physical computing which offers the same functionalities.
 But all these single controllers are wrapped to form the Arduino as a reliable package.
 It simplifies the complexities in the other microcontrollers and makes students, teachers, and professionals gain more advantages over other microcontrollers.

 Types of Arduino board

-The types of Arduino boards which are readily available in the market are Arduino Uno, Red Boards, Arduino Mega, LilyPad Arduino, and Arduino Leonardo which is described in the below section.
+The types of Arduino boards which are readily available in the market are Arduino Uno, Red Boards, Arduino Mega, LilyPad Arduino, and Arduino Leonardo which is described in below section.

 The Uno is a huge option to initialize the Arduino which comprises 14-digital I/O pins, where six is used for pulse width modulation and analog inputs along with power jack, USB connection, and reset button.
-It involves all other needed to hold the microcontroller and can be easily attached to the computer via USB cable and the supply is started with battery.
+It involves all other needed to hold the microcontroller and can be easily attached to the computer via USB cable and the supply is started with a battery.